 Create a list of these email addresses, along with at least the first name.
 Then begin to send periodic emails to this list (put everyone in bcc to maintain privacy).
 You can start with once a month and then work up to once per week.
 The topics will range from general advice to stories (anonymized) from your coaching experience.
 Everyone loves to hear stories of how other people overcame their struggle.
 Be sure to sprinkle in some of your coaching best practices as well to make them unique to you.

-If you create a Digital Wheel of Life, this becomes even easier for you.
+If you create a Digital Assessment such as a Wheel of Life, this becomes even easier for you.
 Every topic in the wheel is an email topic.
 For example, a typical wheel has 10 topics – family, career, hobbies, giving, friends etc – that must be in balance for someone to lead a fulfilled life.
 Each of these topics is an email to your list, and then you add in the interactions between them!
 Your digital wheel of life also comes integrated with several email providers.
 It’s a good idea to use one of those for email as you get started.

 In your emails, don’t forget to add links to your lead magnet, and a request that your recipients share your emails with others, and on social media.
 It’s always a good idea to have the email content on your website as well so it can be shared easily.